sohaib-kashif-97/sohaib-kashif-97/README.md

 ### 📝 New Article in Progress - Moving your 3D Object with ROS2 and Gazebo Simulation:

 My Part 1 of my ROS2 and Gazebo Simulation Tutorials has been published.
 Now I'm creating a new article on Part 2, extending on how to control the object.
+Stay Tuned!

 **Objective:** I will be implementing a simple Quadcopter which can be moved with a simple Velocity Controller and Odometry Plugin.